arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

   Serial.println("Configure mic");
   NDP.turnOnMicrophone();
 ```
 The main responsibility of the Nicla Voice code is to listen to and identify the trained sounds, the below code section is in charge of comparing the inferred category and taking a certain action between them.
-In the case the Nicla detects the door opening, the label parameter will turn to "NN0:opened", this will trigger a BLE alert sending command followed by a listening pause to avoid duplicated alerts and an LED green blinking to visually indicate the event.
+In the case the Nicla detects the door opening, the label parameter will turn to "NN0:opened", this will trigger a BLE alert sending command followed by a listening pause to avoid duplicated alerts and a green LED blinking to visually indicate the event.
 The same for the "NN0:forcing" label, with the difference that in this case the LED flashes red and the alert message changes.

 ```arduino
 /**